-Innovation in journalism
+Innovation in Journalism

-Compilation of outstanding examples of journalism in the field of meteorology or climatology.
+This site provides a compilation of outstanding examples of journalism in the field of meteorology or climatology.

 She was nominated for the Journalist Award on the basis of three articles published on the popular Norwegian websites Yr.no and NRK.no between 2015 and 2017.
 Yr is a cooperation between NRK and the Norwegian Meteorological Institute.